-Recipe notes: What you will need: Bowl of mixing and foil-lined sheet pan.
-Prep time 5-minutes, baking time 30-40 minutes.
-Yields 4-servings.
+Recipe notes: What you will need: a bowl and a foil-lined sheet pan.
+Prep time 5 minutes, baking time 30-40 minutes.
+Yields 4 servings.
 Difficulty level: Very easy

 Ingredients: